jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

     *   Based on the detailed code analysis (Step 2, including principle evaluation in Phase 4/5), standards requirements (Step 3), and the user-approved implementation option, identify any *specific* refactoring required (potentially to address principle violations before implementing the story).

 7.  **Define Implementation Plan:**
-    *   Outline the step-by-step technical tasks required for the code changes **for the user-approved option from Step 5**.
+    *   **Define Tasks as Thin Vertical Slices:** Outline the step-by-step technical tasks required for the code changes **for the user-approved option from Step 5**.
+Crucially, each task MUST adhere to the following principles:
+        *   **Atomicity:** Represent the *smallest possible* unit of change that delivers a verifiable piece of functionality or structure.
+        *   **Verifiability:** Result in a state where the application **compiles, builds, and runs without errors or regressions**.
+Each task must be independently testable/verifiable.
+        *   **Layered Implementation:** Tasks must build upon each other sequentially.
+Task N+1 starts from the working state left by Task N.
+        *   **No Dead Code:** Avoid introducing code in one task that is only intended to be completed or used in a subsequent task.
+All code within a task should contribute to its verifiable outcome.
+        *   **Strict Separation:** Tasks involving *only* refactoring (moving/restructuring existing code without changing behavior) MUST be separate from tasks introducing *new* functionality or behavior.
+    *   **Task Details:** For each task:
         *   Specify *which* files to create or modify (guided by `06-directory-structure.md`, including primary targets and potentially referencing files identified in Step 2).
-    *   Detail *what* changes are needed (e.g., new functions/methods, modifications to existing ones, class structure changes), ensuring they align with principles from `05-architecture-patterns.md`. **Specifically consider function signatures (preferring simple inputs) and plan for any necessary adapter/glue code.** Consider the impact on referenced code based on Phase 4 analysis.
+        *   Detail *what* specific, minimal changes are needed (e.g., create file, add function signature, implement minimal logic, update single call site), ensuring alignment with `05-architecture-patterns.md`.
+Consider function signatures and adapter code.
-    *   Define necessary configuration changes.
+        *   Define necessary configuration changes for *that task*.
+        *   Explicitly state the acceptance criteria, including "Application compiles and runs without errors or regressions."
     *   **Refactoring Safety Protocol (Apply when tasks involve moving/refactoring existing code):**
+        *   **Break Down Refactoring:** If refactoring is complex, break it down into multiple, sequential "thin vertical slice" tasks (e.g., Task 1: Create new file/structure, Task 2: Move function A, Task 3: Update call sites for A & Verify, Task 4: Move function B...).
-        *   **Identify & List Call Sites:** Explicitly list *all* identified call sites (from Step 2, Phase 3/4 analysis) for the code being moved or refactored.
+        *   **Identify & List Call Sites:** For the specific code being moved *in a given task*, explicitly list the relevant call sites identified (from Step 2, Phase 3/4 analysis).
-        *   **Document Current Behavior & Dependencies:** Briefly document the essential current behavior, inputs, outputs, side-effects, and state dependencies of the code being moved.
+        *   **Document Current Behavior & Dependencies:** Briefly document the essential current behavior, inputs, outputs, side-effects, and state dependencies of the code being moved *in that task*.
-        *   **Plan Call Site Updates:** For *each* call site, provide explicit instructions on how it must be updated (e.g., change import path, adjust arguments, handle returned values differently).
+        *   **Plan Call Site Updates:** For *each* relevant call site, provide explicit instructions on how it must be updated *within that task*.
-        *   **Plan Dependency Injection:** Specify how necessary state or dependencies will be provided to the code in its new location (e.g., pass as arguments, import required stores/services).
+        *   **Plan Dependency Injection:** Specify how necessary state or dependencies will be provided to the code in its new location *for that task*.
-        *   **Add Verification Task:** Include a specific task in the plan like: "Verify function `[New Function Name]` in file `[New File Path]` behaves identically to its previous implementation in `[Old File Path]` regarding inputs `[List Inputs]`, outputs/side-effects `[List Outputs/Effects]`.
-Test scenarios X, Y, Z."
+        *   **Add Verification Step:** Include specific verification steps *within the task's acceptance criteria* (e.g., "Verify function `[New Function Name]` in `[New File Path]` is callable and produces expected minimal output/effect.
+Verify call site in `[File X]` compiles and runs.").
-        *   **Scope Constraint (Pure Refactoring Only):** If the story is *purely* for refactoring (no functional changes intended), explicitly state that the implementation must *not* introduce new logic, properties, or behavior not present in the original code.
+        *   **Scope Constraint (Pure Refactoring Task):** Explicitly state within any refactoring task that it must *not* introduce new logic, properties, or behavior not present in the original code being moved/restructured in *that specific task*.

 8.  **Consider Dependencies & Integration:**
     *   Based on the synthesis in Step 2, detail how this change will integrate with other parts of the system, specifically the components identified and analyzed through reference analysis.